 - Nominations must be submitted by the department to the Graduate College using the Graduate College Conference Presentation Award Submission Form.

 - The number of applications that may be submitted per department is based on 10th day enrollment numbers as reported by DMI (report #1).
 See the table below to determine how many awards your department may receive.
 (Note: Because students in online programs are not assessed the Student Initiated Fees, they are not counted toward the department’s number of enrolled graduate students, nor are they eligible to receive the award.)

 - Account codes and disbursement of funds: Funds will be transferred to the State or ICR CFOP that is provided on the submission form.
 Gift fund codes may not be used.
 This allows the department to determine whether the payment to the student should be processed as a reimbursement or as a grant.
 The determination should be based upon whether or not the University is the primary beneficiary of the student award.
 If the student participates in the conference on behalf of the University, the payment should be processed as a reimbursement through University Payables.
 Once the transfers have been processed, the departmental contact person will receive a summary report via e-mail showing all awards given to students in the department.

 Number of Awards per Department

 Award amounts are based on the registration fees required for participation in the conference.
 No other fees (such as membership fees) are allowable.
 The maximum allowable award amount is $350.

 Submission of Receipts

-Students who are awarded a Conference Travel Award are required to submit to their department receipts supporting travel expenses.
-The Graduate College does not require these receipts; however, the department should keep copies of the award letter, relevant vouchers, and receipts on file for audit purposes.
+Students who are awarded a Conference Presentation Award are required to submit to their department receipts showing the registration fee.
+The Graduate College does not require these receipts; however, the department should keep copies of them for audit purposes.